-1. Transitions to Other Levels of Care

-- The Contractor's and/or subcontractor's care coordinators shall ensure the transition of the beneficiaries to appropriate LOC.
+- 1. Transitions to Other Levels of Care - The Contractor's and/or subcontractor's care coordinators shall ensure the transition of the beneficiaries to appropriate LOC.
 This may include step-up or step-down in covered DMC-ODS services.
 Care coordinators shall provide warm hand-offs and transportation to the new LOC when medically necessary. - ii.
-The Contractor's and/or subcontractor's care coordinators shall ensure transitions to other LOCs occur no later 10 days from the time of assessment or reassessment with no interruption of current treatment services. - iii.
+The Contractor's and/or subcontractor's care coordinators shall ensure transitions to other LOCs occur no later than 10

+- business days from the time of assessment or reassessment with no interruption of current treatment services. - iii.
 The initial treating provider shall be responsible for arranging care coordination services and communicating with the next provider to ensure smooth transitions between LOCs. - iv.
-The Contractor shall coordinate care and ensure managed care plans, who are responsible for managing and authorizing the inpatient benefit, manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in an acute care hospital, or another Fee for Service (FFS) facility. - v.
-The Contractor shall coordinate care and ensure managed care plans, who are responsible for managing and authorizing the inpatient benefit, manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in a subcontracted Chemical Dependency Recovery Hospital (CDRH) or Acute Freestanding Psychiatric hospital.
+The Contractor shall manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in an acute care hospital, or another Fee for Service (FFS) facility. - v.
+The Contractor shall manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in a subcontracted Chemical Dependency Recovery Hospital (CDRH) or Acute Freestanding Psychiatric hospital.